Plants-X-Tech/BabyBelt-Pro-V2-Beta/Physical_Build_Guide.md

 <img src="https://github.com/user-attachments/assets/809f991b-b64a-46eb-bc87-5248a2eb747f" width="600"/>

-There will be a small hole in the block right above the nozzle of the hotend.
-This is where the **thermistor** will be inserted.
+- Insert the **thermistor** into the small hole in the block right above the nozzle

 <img src="https://github.com/user-attachments/assets/ff5475ce-ca49-4b11-a42a-1a9198113b92" width="400"/>